Tezeroth/VRMOBDESK-REFACTOR/JUMPTECH2.md

 ## Conclusion

 The jump mechanics system provides a reliable way for players to navigate the VR environment.
+The system has undergone significant optimization in Phases 1-3 of the upgrade plan, resulting in improved performance, better code organization, and enhanced reliability.

+Key improvements include:
+- Consolidated debugging with the JumpDebug utility
+- Optimized collision detection with adaptive raycasting
+- Improved momentum preservation during jumps
+- Enhanced wall collision handling with better sliding vectors
+- Implemented vector pooling for better performance
+- Added support for current movement vectors from ArrowControls

-While there are still some edge cases to address, the current implementation successfully handles most scenarios.
+While there are still some edge cases to address in Phases 4-6, the current implementation successfully handles most scenarios.
 The critical fix of updating `startY` when landing ensures the floor level is always correct, which is essential for preventing falling through the floor.

-Future work should focus on code cleanup, performance optimization, and refining the feel of the jump mechanics to provide an even smoother experience.
+Future work should focus on completing the remaining phases of the upgrade plan, particularly the safety mechanisms and code quality improvements outlined in the jump system upgrade checklist.